Freedom of Information Act (FOIA)

 FOIA Update (Justice Dept., 1979-2000)

 A quarterly newsletter designed to help agencies administer FOIA requests in efficient and satisfactory ways.
-Issues from vol. 1, no. 1 (Autumn, 1979) through vol. 20, no. 1 are available.
-Related information is continued by the online database FOIA Post.
+Issues from vol. 1, no. 1 (Autumn, 1979) available.

 Principal FOIA Contacts at Federal Agencies (Justice Dept.)